hep-mirrors/RooUnfold-git/README.md

 RooUnfold is distributed under the terms of the **BSD 3-Clause License**.

-- Copyright © 2007–2025, CERN and the authors’ respective research institutions.
+- Copyright © 2004–2025, CERN and the authors’ respective research institutions.
 - Authorship is tracked in the [git history](https://gitlab.cern.ch/RooUnfold/RooUnfold/-/commits/master/) and summarized in file headers by the maintainers.
+Please submit a merge request (or contact us) to correct anything we might have missed.
 - See the [LICENSE](LICENSE) file for the full text, and [LICENSE.spdx](LICENSE.spdx) for the SPDX identifier.